 Tommy Thompson Park

 If you want to be among the largest existing natural habitat on the Toronto waterfront, make your way to Tommy Thompson Park.
 One of the most interesting things about the urban park is that it’s located on the Leslie Street Split, a man-made peninsula that stretches out five kilometres into Lake Ontario.
 The area is home to everything from cobble beaches and sand dunes, to marshes and wildflower meadows.
-This is also a good spot for bird watching.
+This is also a good spot for bird watching in Toronto.